Annual Events

 March

-Warm up at the beginning of the month with some hearty home cooking at the Chili & Wing Cookoff at Silver Birches.
+Ready to warm up?
+Enjoy some hearty home cooking at the Chili & Wing Cookoff at Silver Birches.

 Looking for a way to celebrate St. Patrick’s Day?
 Marching bands, bagpipers and groups from local nonprofits and businesses fill the streets of Stroudsburg with shamrocks for the town’s Annual St. Patrick’s Day Parade.